theprimarybrain/theprimarybrain.github.io/_posts/2018-10-14-Toddler-School-Curriculum-Rainbow-Theme.md

 ## Fine Motor Activities
 ![Fine Motor Photo]({{ site.github.url }}/assets/img/toddler-rainbow-fine-motor-activities.jpg)

 Developing fine motor skills at the toddler age is so important.
-This week, you will learn about the letter R though several fine motor activities.
+This week, you will learn about the letter R though several fine motor activities:

 1. **Dot Marker Rr** - Work on inside/outside vocabulary by telling your child to dot inside the circles.
 At this age, it really helps my son to hold a dot marker with two hands.
 This gives him more control over where the dot stamper lands.
 2. **Q-tip Painting Rr** - Place several dots of rainbow colored paints on a paper plate.
 Use a q-tip to dot inside the letters.
 Remind your toddler to go nice and slow so the paint stays inside the letters.
 3. **Yarn Rr** - Cut strips of yarn to make the letters.
 Place a bead of liquid glue on the letters.
 Hand your child pieces of yarn and point to where they need to be placed.
 Allow your child to independently place the yarn on the letters.